megardn/PennLINC.github.io/docs/CurrentProjects/index.md

 ## Project Page Entry

 Lastly, you'll need to add your project to the list below.
 To add a project to this list, please first read the [documentation guide](/docs/Contributing/documentation_guidelines) to familiarize yourself with the process of adding content to this website.
-When it comes time to add your project, simply add a Pull Request with your entry in the table:
+When it comes time to add your project, simply add a Pull Request with your entry in the raw text of this table:

 ```
 | Project Title |    Name    |               Link                |